+Leverage

+Trading

+Dividend Reinvestment Plan

+Certain Anti-Takeover Measures

-TABLE OF CONTENTS financial officer, chief compliance officer and any administrative support staff.
+administrative support staff.
 Additionally, GSV Capital Service Company may outsource some of its duties.
 While there is no limit on the total amount of expenses we may be required to reimburse to GSV Capital Service Company, our administrator will only charge us for the actual expenses it incurs on our behalf, or our allocable portion thereof, without any profit to GSV Capital Service Company.
 See "Administration Agreement."

-Leverage We do not currently have any specific plans to incur debt or use leverage.
+We do not currently have any specific plans to incur debt or use leverage.
 However, if we borrow for investment purposes in the future, we will be exposed to the risks of leverage, which may be considered a speculative investment technique.
 The use of leverage magnifies the potential for gain and loss on amounts invested and therefore increases the risks associated with investing in our securities.
 In addition, the costs associated with our borrowings, including any increase in the management fee payable to our investment adviser, GSV Asset Management, will be borne by our common stockholders.

-Trading Shares of closed-end investment companies frequently trade at a discount to their net asset value.
+Shares of closed-end investment companies frequently trade at a discount to their net asset value.
 The risk that our shares may trade at a discount to our net asset value is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our shares will trade above, at or below net asset value.

-License Agreement We have entered into a license agreement with GSV Asset Management, pursuant to which GSV Asset Management has agreed to grant us a non-exclusive, royalty-free license to use the name "GSV."
+We have entered into a license agreement with GSV Asset Management, pursuant to which GSV Asset Management has agreed to grant us a non-exclusive, royalty-free license to use the name "GSV."
 See "License Agreement."

-Dividend Reinvestment Plan We have adopted an "opt out" dividend reinvestment plan.
+We have adopted an "opt out" dividend reinvestment plan.
 If your shares of common stock are registered in your own name, your distributions will automatically be reinvested under our dividend reinvestment plan in additional whole and fractional shares of common stock, unless you "opt out" of our dividend reinvestment plan so as to receive cash dividends by delivering a written notice to our dividend paying agent.
 If your shares are held in the name of a broker or other nominee, you should contact the broker or nominee for details regarding opting out of our dividend reinvestment plan.
 Stockholders who receive distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
 See "Dividend Reinvestment Plan."
-Certain Anti-Takeover Measures Our charter and bylaws, as well as certain statutory and regulatory requirements, contain certain provisions that may have the effect of discouraging a third party from making an acquisition proposal for us.
-These anti-takeover s